Schabinsky/BIManalyst_g_48/A4/A4_Teach.md

 ```

 ## Challenges
-While working with building the script we met a variety of technical and practical hurdles that needed to be adressed to create a flexible and maintainable solution.
+While working with building the script we met a variety of technical and practical hurdles that needed to be addressed to create a flexible and maintainable solution.

-In the scripting process we encountered two main challenges.
+In the scripting process we encountered two main challenges:

 #### Relying solely on quantity sets
-For simplicity we aimed to create functions only depend on quantity sets.
-Ensuring this prooved to be difficult, as not every element in an IFC file may have these sets defined or populated correctly.
+For the sake of simplicity and for less reliance of Revit, we aimed to create functions only depending on quantity sets.
+Ensuring this proved to be difficult, as not every element in an IFC file necessarily have these sets defined or populated correctly.
 Inconsistencies or gaps in how quantity sets are assigned across different models and authoring tools require manual preprocessing or additional logic to attain reliable results.

 #### Folder handling and CSV file management
-Locating and copying the correct CSV file from directory structures presents compatability concerns, especially when scripts are moved between different computers or environments.
-Funcitons hardcoded to specific folder paths or file names lose portability, so scripts must include dynamic directory handling and robust error checking to remain usable for various users and projects.
+Locating and copying the correct CSV file from directory structures present compatability concerns, especially when scripts are moved between different computers or environments.
+Functions hardcoded to specific folder paths or file names lose portability, so scripts must include dynamic directory handling and robust error checking to remain usable for various users and projects.

 ## Possible improvements
 #### CSV-files